japila-books/apache-spark-internals/docs/scheduler/DAGSchedulerEventProcessLoop.md

   maybeEpoch: Option[Long] = None): Unit
 ----

-`handleExecutorLost` checks whether the input optional `maybeEpoch` is defined and if not requests the xref:scheduler:MapOutputTracker.adoc#getEpoch[current epoch from `MapOutputTrackerMaster`].
+`handleExecutorLost` checks whether the input optional `maybeEpoch` is defined and if not requests the scheduler:MapOutputTracker.md#getEpoch[current epoch from `MapOutputTrackerMaster`].

-NOTE: `MapOutputTrackerMaster` is passed in (as `mapOutputTracker`) when xref:scheduler:DAGScheduler.adoc#creating-instance[DAGScheduler is created].
+NOTE: `MapOutputTrackerMaster` is passed in (as `mapOutputTracker`) when scheduler:DAGScheduler.md#creating-instance[DAGScheduler is created].

 CAUTION: FIXME When is `maybeEpoch` passed in?